Upper Moselle

-It is ironic that the only wine growing region of the state of Saarland is not actually on the River Saar, but on the Upper Moselle in the municipality of Perl.
+Ironically, the only wine-growing region of the state of Saarland is not actually on the River Saar, but on the Upper Moselle in the municipality of Perl.
 But this is not where Saar wine is made which is also part of the Moselle wine region; that comes from the lower reaches of the Saar in the state of Rhineland-Palatinate.
 The wine made in the Saarland in the Moseltor ("Moselle Gate") area is also a Moselle wine.